microsoftarchive/http2-katana/README.md

 Build and deployment instructions:

-1. Build http2Demo solution
+1. Build Http2.Katana solution
 2. Navigate to Drop folder
-3. In Drop folder you can start server.exe to run server as console app
+3. In Drop folder you can start Http2.Owin.StaticFiles.Sample.exe or Http2.Owin.WebApi.Sample.exe to run server as console app
-4. Alternatively you can install server as service using Http2ServerService.exe as service executable For example: sc create http2Service displayname= "http2Service" binpath= "<your path>\Http2ServerService.exe"
+4. Alternatively you can install server as service using Microsoft.Http2.Owin.Service.exe as service executable For example: sc create http2Service displayname= "http2Service" binpath= "<your path>\Microsoft.Http2.Owin.Service.exe"

 Configuration:
-1. You can use server.exe.config to configure console server or Http2ServerService.exe.config to configure service
+1. You can use Http2.Owin.StaticFiles.Sample.exe.config/Http2.Owin.WebApi.Sample.exe.config to configure console server or Microsoft.Http2.Owin.Service.exe.config to configure service
 2. Configuration options description:
 	useSecurePort:		true or false
 	secureAddress:		address for https server that uses ALPN
 	unsecureAddress:	address for http server that uses UPGRADE
 	handshakeOptions: 	avaliable options are 'handshake' and 'no-handshake'.
-This option allows to enable or disable handshake
+This option allows to enable or disable handshake (Handshake is always enabled for now)
 	prioritiesOptions:	avaliable options are 'priorities' and 'no-priorities'.
-This option allows to turn stream priorities on or off
+This option allows to turn stream priorities on or off (Priorities are always enabled for now)
 	flowcontrolOptions:	avaliable options are 'flowcontrol' and 'no-flowcontrol'.
-This option allows to turn flow control on or off
+This option allows to turn flow control on or off (FlowControl is always enabled for now)
 	securePort: 		http server port
 	unsecurePort:	 	https server port